-What type of innovations are needed for climate solutions and better recycling of plastics in a circular economy?
-How do we continue to find effective medicine for diseases ?
-Or how do we ensure that no one is hungry when there will be more than 10 billion of us?
-There are many societal challenges for which the chemical and life sciences sector is constantly looking for answers.
+Which innovations are needed for pioneering climate solutions and maximum reuse of plastics in a circular economy?
+How can we get rid of the corona pandemic for good and for which diseases do we definitely need to find effective medicine?
+Or how do we ensure that no one goes hungry when there will be more than 10 billion of us?
+There are many societal challenges for which the chemical, plastics and life sciences sector is constantly looking for answers.

-Every molecule or new production process, every discovery or innovation, every medicine or new material.
-It is always the sum of the knowledge and expertise of people with various skills: scientists, process operators, engineers, technicians, commercial and support staff at all levels.
-Together they conceive, build, maintain, operate and manage complex industrial installations with an eye for safety and quality.
+Each molecule of a new production process, every discovery of an innovation, every medicine or state-of-the-art material.
+These are always the sum of the creativity, expertise and skill of humans with various capabilities: scientists, process operators, engineers, technicians, and commercial and auxiliary staff at all levels.
+Together, they design, build, operate and manage complex industrial installations while simultaneously monitoring safety and quality.

-They follow in the footsteps of Belgian researchers and world-renowned entrepreneurs such as Ernest Solvay, Leo Baekeland, Lieven Gevaert, Paul Janssen or Marc Van Montagu.
-They have left their mark throughout the world on the development of plastics, photography, pharmaceuticals and biotechnology through their chemical innovations.
+They do this in the footsteps of Belgian researchers and world-renowned entrepreneurs such as Ernest Solvay, Leo Baekeland, Lieven Gevaert, Paul Janssen or Marc Van Montagu.
+They have left their mark throughout the world on the development of chemistry, plastics, photography, pharmaceuticals and biotechnology.

 Doctor Paul Janssen

 Over the years, ‘little’ Belgium has gained a worldwide reputation with respect to chemicals and life sciences.
 The fact that various corona vaccines and treatments had a clear Belgian ‘stamp’ and were developed, manufactured and then exported by us to all corners of the globe is no coincidence; it is a clear illustration of the expertise and know-how that has been accumulated here over the past few decades.